In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-We also gave lactating mothers all of the pumps in our review to test hands-on and provide efficiency feedback.
-While all mothers' milk production and pumping are different depending on the time of day, demand, and more, we thought it was important to use the machines in the real world.
-Because the lactating testers used all of the pumps, it offers a side-by-side comparison that can translate to others' experiences.
+We gave lactating mothers the pumps to test hands-on and provide efficiency feedback.
+While all mothers' milk production and pumping are different depending on the time of day, demand, and more, we believe it is important to use the machines in the real world.
+I think it is important to understand the real-world experience of ordinary moms to get the complete picture on which pumps are the best.

 We tested each pump to see how efficiently they pumped milk by lactating users.